Fakhatova/Rancid-Tomatillos/README.md

 ##### Future Features
 - Create Login for user
 - User be able to favorite movie

-### Setup Instuctions
-- `git clone` this repository
-- `cd` into the repository in your terminal
-- `npm i` to install required dependencies
-- Then `npm start` in your terminal to view it on your browser

 ### Collaborators
 - Farangiz Akhatova [GitHub](https://github.com/Fakhatova)